 HHCAHPS Honors acknowledges the highest performing agencies using survey results from more than 1,200 partnering home health agencies.
 HHCAHPS Honors recipients include those agencies scoring above the HEALTHCAREfirst National Average on at least 85% of the evaluated questions.

-We are excited being named a 2017 HHCAHPS Honors recipient for the third year in a row.
+We are excited to be named a 2017 HHCAHPS Honors recipient for the third time.
 It demonstrates continued commitment to the quality home health care services we provide to our community,” said Dr. Anderson.

 The Rehab Department at Myrtue Medical Center is thrilled to welcome Sam Arentson, Physical Therapist, to its group of clinicians.
 Sam grew up in Harlan and had his first exposure to physical therapy as a post-surgical patient after a football injury during the 2004 state championship game.